heizerbalazs/flowstability/README.md

 2. Solving the Reynolds-Orr equation using the compound matrix method
 3. Solving the Orr-Sommerfeld equation using the compound matrix method
 4. Solving the Orr-Sommerfeld equation using spectral method
-5. Non-ormality, spectrum, pseudospectrumand numerical range
+5. Non-normality, spectrum, pseudospectrumand numerical range